AdobeDocs/destination-sdk.en/help/audience-metadata-api.md

 ## Retrieve a specific audience template {#get}

-You can retrieve detailed information about a specific audience template by making a GET request to the `/authoring/v1/audience-templates` endpoint and providing the instance ID of the audience template you want to update.
+You can retrieve detailed information about a specific audience template by making a GET request to the `/authoring/v1/audience-templates` endpoint and providing the instance ID of the audience template you want to retrieve.

 **API format**